pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 At this point, any cleanup thread should be able to notice that the `help.pin_or_gen` is a generation value, and find a valid cell address in `help.cell`.
-That's enough to read the cell's value, and publish to the address it just read with an atomic compare-and-swap (CAS) of `pin_or_gen`: if the CAS fails, another helper got there first, or the reader has already moved on to a new target cell.
+That's all the information a cleanup threads needs to attempt to help the record move forward.
+It can read the cell's value, and publish the pinned value it just read with an atomic compare-and-swap (CAS) of `pin_or_gen`; if the CAS fails, another cleanup thread got there first, or the reader has already moved on to a new target cell.
 In the latter case, any in-flight hazard pointer read sequence started before we started reclaiming the limbo list, and it doesn't matter what pinned